suspect-devices/digithink/docs/rethinkeverything/ansible/README.md

 Moving to incus pretty much broke the cloud.init+ansible pattern I developed when I started working with lxd.
 On the otherhand these patterns are pretty disfunctional *(unusable by others, tempermental, usw)*

-## The point.
+## Get to the point.
-Looking at this provides the opportunity to do two things.
+Looking at this issue provides the opportunity to move forward by learning from our mistakes, trying new tools and putting them into practice.

 ## Fix the pattern.
+*(we look at the problem but we're part of the problem)*
 - Define what we are trying to achieve.
     - Update containers in our environment centrally.
     - Maintain the best security model.